nickcafferry/Advanced-Design-Project-Green-Styrene-Manufacturing-Plant-Proposal/source/index.rst

 ^^^^^^^

 * Install `Wolfram Mathematica <https://www.wolfram.com/>`_ ( Version 11.0 or higher) or **Wolfram Cloud** (App or `Online Version <https://www.wolframcloud.com/>`_);
-* Or run codes within the software interface, e.g., you can run the `published codes <https://www.wolframcloud.com/obj/wei.mei.18/Published/styrene production simulation.nb>`_ to get concentration profiles for reactor 1.
+* Or run codes within the software interface, e.g., you can run the `published codes <https://www.wolframcloud.com/obj/wei.mei.18/Published/styrene%20production%20simulation.nb>`_ to get concentration profiles for reactor 1.
 * Or, scan the following QR Code to take a birdview at these codes:

 .. raw:: html